AmbireTech/adex-protocol/components/smart-platform.md

 @TODO when describing OUTPACE, lean on ameen's "a way for two or more entities to privately make updates to some state that only they control"; OCEAN spec should include state transition fn as well; OUTPACE extension should include the balance tree and restrictions; also, when describing OCEAN/OUTPACE emphasize privacy

-@TODO OUTPACE/OCEAN usecases: can they be used for interoperability? like LN

-@TODO describe the bidding system: between the platform and the publisher/user; maybe send bid{matchToCpmRatio, minCpm}; then we calculate match rating (floating point, 0 to 1, depending on targeting) and the bid price is `max(matchToCpmRatio*match, minCpm)`; as for the match ratio, that can actually be defined as; every ad gets a match rating `sum(targetingTags.filter(tag in userTags).map(x => x.weight))`, and then all match ratings will be scaled between 0 and 1, where 1 represents the highest match rating;   ALTHOUGH this model is not nice for privacy - you can probe if a user has a certain tag at a cost of outbidding everyone else

-@TODO bidding system: should we use a second-price auction? also, there should be a minimum threshold of difference in order for a bid to be considered higher (e.g. at least 0.5% higher)

 @TODO describe `adex-smart-platform` events mempool: a sorted set, where `insert` and `find` work via a binary search, we pop items from the beginning (oldest first) to clean it up; describe messages between validators too: ProposeNewState, SignNewState, RequestEventsBeIncluded; consider a Heartbeat message; also, each node should keep an internal ledger of who else from the validator set is online - if 1/3 or more is offline, stop showing the ad (stop participating in bidding);  also we should keep from who we observed which event, so that we can see if the events we didn't see were observed by the supermajority; also think of IP guarantees here, since it's the only thing preventing events from being just re-broadcasted; ANOTHEr security measure is have the user sign the event for every validator separately

 @TODO adex-smart-platform DB structure, including a table `channels_onchain` which is populated by the blockchain-specific adapter (which consists of a continuous process that populates the table, AND an interface to sign and provide merkle proofs); this is important for having an agnostic system

 @TODO describe internal ledgers in adex-smart-platform: there's one on which events were provably observed by other users; and one for how many fees are claimed (ClaimValidationFee, can be created by a validator to make them claim a fee)

-@TODO describe the bidding model; bidding is currenly not trustless, so describe the implications of this; we can make a mini state channel like thing where each next bid links a previous one by hash, but that's not censorship resistant; it's also very similar to a blind auction

 @TODO adex-smart-platform: might need a restriction on the max publishers, or on min spend per publisher; since otherwise it might not be worth it for a publisher to withdraw